rvgreddi/coveiot/README.md

 4. H2 InMemory database
 4. Apache REST client

-Application can be validated below areas:-
+Application can be validated with  the below areas:-

 1. Create a restful api for user registration with following fields.